Catalin246/buy-my-house/DOCUMENTATION.md

 Timestamp: Date and time when the offer was created or last updated.

 ## Workflow Summary
 1. Application Submission: Customers apply for mortgages on the website.
-Their information is saved in the MortgageApplications Azure Table Storage with a status of "submitted."
+Their information is saved in the Applications Azure Table Storage with a status of "submitted."
 2. Batch Processing: At the end of the day, a batch process verifies customer information, assesses applications, and generates mortgage offers.
 3. MortgageOffer Creation:
     A MortgageOfferID is generated, and the document is uploaded to the mortgage-offers container in Blob Storage.